 Women who are consumers, home cooks, food professionals, and farmers and ranchers are all welcome to attend.
 We have space for 15 women Friday (October 18) night through Monday (October 21) morning.
-We are also adding on an extra day (Monday, October 21 through Tuesday morning, October 22) meant just for aspiring and practicing farmers/ranchers to explore together what it means to be producers of good meat and to tackle the challenges each producer faces.
+We are also adding on an extra day (Monday, October 21 through Tuesday morning, October 22) meant just for aspiring and practicing farmers/ranchers as well as other aspiring or practicing professionals working in the meat industry to explore together what it means to be producers/purveyors/servers of good meat and to tackle the challenges each producer faces.

 Our theme this year will be "regeneration."
 In biology, "regeneration" refers to the process of renewal, restoration and growth.
 At this year's Grrls Meat Camp we'll explore the many practical and metaphorical meanings of regeneration within the good meat movement, and attempt to answer questions like: What does it mean to practice regenerative agriculture?
 How can we grow a good meat movement together?
 How can we renew our relationship to meat consumption and production in a more responsible way?
 And how can we restore balance in our meat production system through a holistic management approach?